sarusso/eDjango/README.md

 It has to include the standard models.py, settings.py, urls.py and views.py files, as well as the static and templates folders.

-That's it, eDjango implements automatic app disovery so yo don't have to do anything else.
+That's it, eDjango implements automatic app discovery so yo don't have to do anything else.

 Configuration:
 ------

-You can configure things like project name, databse parameters, log levels and email service via environment variables.
+You can configure things like project name, database parameters, log levels and email service via environment variables.
 A list of the configurable environments variables with their default values is shown below.
-The accepted lovels are: DEBUG, INFO, WARNING, ERROR, CRITICAL.
+The accepted levels are: DEBUG, INFO, WARNING, ERROR, CRITICAL.

 	# Project conf